wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ## Test the Server

 Now that your routes are defined, you can build and run (CMD + R).
 Once complete, your server will be running locally on port 8080.
 To expose this to the internet, you can use ngrok.
-In your terminal run `ngrok http 8080`.
-Ngrok will generate a public URL which forwards calls to your local machine.
+In your terminal, run `ngrok http 8080`.
+Ngrok will generate a public URL that forwards calls to your local machine.

 ![ngrok running on port 8080](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/ngrok.png)